Rukenshia/st-hub/README.md

 The supertest hub, `StHub`, is a tool that allows members of the World of Warships super test program to track their statistics of testships, as they do not appear in official statistics.
 The `StHub` requires a mod to be installed to the game to collect the battle information.

+## Installation

+You can download the latest version form the [Releases page](https://github.com/Rukenshia/st-hub/releases).
+Simply download the `sthub.exe` file and execute it.
+It is recommended to move it to somewhere to your Desktop in its own folder so you don't accidentally delete files that get generated automatically.

 ## Features

 ![Overview of the Frontend](docs/overview.png)